giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

       linkerd.io/inject: "enabled"
 ```

-Now you can check the namespace and the namespace `loki0` would be the same as below.
+Now you can check the namespace and it will be the same as below.

 ```yaml
 apiVersion: v1